riot/riot.github.io/guide/index.md

 </my-tag>
 ```

-In this example you are giving any instance of the `my-tag` Tag the `OptsMixin` which provides `getOpts` and `setOpts` methods. `init` method is special one which can initialize the mixin when it's loaded to the tag. (`init` method is not accessible from the tag its mixed in)
+In this example you are giving any instance of the `my-tag` Tag the `OptsMixin` which provides `getOpts` and `setOpts` methods. `init` method is a special one which can initialize the mixin when it's loaded to the tag. (`init` method is not accessible from the tag its mixed in)

 ```js
 var my_tag_instance = riot.mount('my-tag')[0]